 Fluff is your enemy!
 The kind of fluff I am referring to here is the overly long copywriting, which takes your powerful marketing message and dilutes it into something weak and uninspiring.

 To be or not to be?

-If you want to see an immediate, measurable improvement in your marketing response rates, learn to de-fluff your copy.
-Make each piece of copy, direct the reader to do one thing and don’t deviate.
+If you want to see an immediate, measurable improvement in your marketing response rates, de-fluff your copy.
+Make each piece of content direct the reader to do one thing.
+Don’t deviate.

-Short, targeted messages work.
-You want proof?
 I know, with 98% certainty, that you are a business owner or entrepreneur.
-No, I can’t see you from here, but that’s who THIS blog is aimed at and as a result, I have a highly focused readership of great people.
+No, I can’t see you from here, but that’s who Jim’s Marketing Blog is aimed at.
+As a result, I have a highly targeted readership.

 In short: Embrace brevity.
 Focus each message on just one desired outcome.
 Know your target audience and write exclusively for them.Let's grow your business!
 I can help you build a more successful business, increase your sales and boost your profits.
 To find out how, read this.